rsdoiel/antennaApp/antenna.1.md

 preview
 : Let's your preview the rendered your Antenna instance as a localhost website using your favorite web browser.

+apply THEME_PATH [FILEPATH]
+: This will apply the content THEME_PATH and update the YAML generator file described by FILEPATH.
+If FILEPATH is not provided it will set the contents of the default generator file based on the theme's ccontent.

 # CONFIGURATION